7 Ways to Get Rid of Mosquitoes in Your Home or Yard

 Citronella is a common natural ingredient used to repel mosquitoes.
 The oil used to create the candle is derived from Citronella Grass (which also makes good mosquito-repelling plants).
-It’s important to note that citronella scent does not actually kill the mosquitoes.
-Instead, its primary purpose is to deter the mosquitoes by masking scents that the insects are attracted to.
+Its primary purpose is to deter the mosquitoes by masking scents that the insects are attracted to.
 This method is most effective in closed spaces with limited air movements.
 Click here to buy the candles online at an affordable price.

-Camphor is extracted from the camphor tree and is distributed in various forms, including essential oils and tablets.
-There are a number of ways you could use camphor to keep the mosquitoes away.
-Examples include placing camphor tablets around the household, and dissolving the camphor in water and placing the resulting solution where you come across the mosquitoes most often.
-Like the citronella candles, this method is going to work best in closed spaces.
+Camphor is distributed in various forms (e.g. essential oils and tablets).
+There are a number of ways you could use camphor to repel mosquitoes.
+Examples include placing camphor tablets around the household, or dissolving the camphor in water and placing the resulting solution near high-traffic mosquito areas.
+Like the citronella candles, this method works best in closed spaces.

 If the mosquito infestation is spread over a large outdoor space then one of the more effective methods is to use an insect fogger.
 These devices can come in two general forms.
 They can be purchased it as a fogging machine or as a spraying can.
 Your choice is dependent on how large of an area you are looking to apply the insecticide.

 How to Get Rid of Mosquito Naturally